-As the responsible entity of the Fund our main responsibilities are to manage the Fund according to its constitution (copy available free of charge by contacting us) and investment strategy as well as properly administering it.
-We have established an investment committee to set the investment objectives, investment guidelines and investment approach for the Fund.
-We may change the Fund's investment strategy whenever we believe it's in the best interests of investors, without prior notice.
+As the responsible entity of the Fund, our main responsibilities are to manage the Fund according to its constitution (copy available free of charge by contacting us) and investment strategy as well as properly administering it.
+An investment committee has been established to set the investment objectives, investment guidelines and investment approach for the Fund.
+We may change the Fund's investment strategy whenever we believe it's in the best interests of investors, in accordance with the Fund's constitution.